kirillseva/ruigi/README.md

   }
 )

-# Dependencies will be determined and the tasks will be run
+# Dependencies will be determined and the tasks will be run.
 ruigi::pipeline(list(writer, reader))

 # Running task:  I will read a .csv file and store it on .ruigi_env ✓